walknuts/southportapartments/collections/_posts/2025-04-15-new-website-launch.md

 When an owner volunteered to create and run the website for us, for free, we thought it was a rare opportunity worth trying!
 Especially when the Owners Corporation Network recommends it.

-We hope you enjoy looking around our website.
-We hope you'll notice how fast it loads because it's a 'static' website that needs no processing through a Content Management System.
+We hope you enjoy looking around our website, which we hope loads quickly for you because it's 'static', needing no processing through a Content Management System.

 Please be patient while we fill in the blanks and smooth the rough edges.
 And please email your corrections and suggestions to our webmaster at: